 I Wish to Say

 "I Wish to Say" grew out of Sheryl Oring's concern that not enough voices were being heard about the state-of-affairs in this country and her belief in the value of free expression that is guaranteed under our Constitution.
+In our fast-paced digital world, the deliberate act of composing a typewritten message offers a rare moment of reflection.
+It cuts through the noise of social media, encouraging thoughtful expression.

-To date, some 4,600 postcards have been sent to the White House as part of this project.
 An archive of the project from 2004 through 2016 is hosted by the University of North Carolina at Greensboro Library.

 The above messages were addressed to the next President during performances across the country in 2020.
 Each of these messages were individually sent to the White house directly during the first 100 days of the Biden presidency.